escheffel/pymaclab/pymaclab_sphinx/docs/index.rst

   The Pandas data library is *not* needed by the DSGE-modelling features of PyMacLab itself, but is instead required in the experimentally made available modules used to estimated and work with VAR and FAVAR models.
 These modules are in the ``pymaclab.stats.`` branch and some test files are included in the test/stats directory.

+  The Wheezy.template libary is - similar to the more popular Jinja2 - a templating library which can be used to generate PyMacLab model files on-the-fly inside your Python scripts based on a Python dictionary with DSGE model attributes conforming to a specific format.
+  This can make transfering certain model properties to other models less painful.
+Also in the long-run the template library will be used to generate Dynare-compatible model files.

   If you want to enjoy a Matlab-style interactive environment in which to execute and inspect DSGE and other data structures, you'd be hard-pressed to pass over the brilliant and now extra features-ladden `IPython <http://ipython.org/>`_.
 When downloading